NOTHING IS WASTED, EVERYTHING IS TRANSFORMED

 In order to actually ‘close the loop’, the real challenge is to turn waste material into raw material.
 This is exactly what some companies such as Renewcell have been trying to accomplish.
 Renewcell has found a way to dissolve used cotton and other natural fibers into Circulose pulp, a biodegradable material.
 Circulose is then turned into fiber, which is then turned into new clothes.

 Another approach to the circular economy is by way of design.
-Work Again, a company based in the United Kingdom, has focused on doing this by developing ‘out’ and ‘in’.
-By ‘designing out,’ Work Again means designing products that are easier to upcycle once they reach the end of their life cycle.
+Worn Again, a company based in the United Kingdom, has focused on doing this by developing ‘out’ and ‘in’.
+By ‘designing out,’ Worn Again means designing products that are easier to upcycle once they reach the end of their life cycle.
 On the other hand, ‘designing in’ means creating products that correspond with the available recycled materials.
-This two-pronged approach allows Work Again sidestep upcycling difficulties.
+This two-pronged approach allows Worn Again sidestep upcycling difficulties.

 The key technology that enables them to do this is their novel regenerative technology.
 This allows them to separate, decontaminate, and extract polyester from non-reusable textiles and PET bottles.